2.1 Wayfinding -- finding my way without GPS

-Overall, from what I can tell, there’s not a single theory about how wayfinding occurs in the brain, but metaphors like the hippocampus as GPS or having a map in your head don’t reflect the complexity of what’s going on.
-A theme O’Connor returns to many times is that wayfinding is more like following music — a cadence that is rooted by various markers in time, and whose progress we can intuit even if we don’t see it.
+Overall, from what I can tell, there’s not a single theory about how wayfinding occurs in the brain.
+However, metaphors like the hippocampus as GPS or having a map in your head don’t reflect the complexity of what’s taking place.
+A theme O’Connor returns to many times is that wayfinding is more like following music—a cadence that is rooted in various markers in time, and whose progress we can intuit even if we don’t see it.
 O’Connor writes, “Maybe the metaphor at the heart of navigation is not following a map but listening and intuiting the progress of a piece of music” (179).

-The music metaphor disrupts the “map” metaphor of wayfinding.
-We don’t have a map in our head that guides our sense of direction.
-Wayfinding is an experience in both space and time, and some say our brain connects vista points in sequences over time, such that one landmark triggers another visual sequence.
-Orienting through these landmarks is what’s called the Beacon Strategy.
-Other wayfinding strategies involve dead reckoning (“keeping track of every stage of a journey in order to compute one’s location” (174)).
+The music metaphor disrupts the “map” metaphor for wayfinding.
+We don’t have a map in our heads that guides our sense of direction.
+Wayfinding is an experience in both space and time, and some say our brain connects vista points in sequence over time, such that one landmark triggers another visual sequence.
+Orienting by way of these landmarks is what’s called the beacon strategy.
+Other wayfinding strategies involve dead reckoning (“keeping track of every stage of a journey in order to compute one’s location” (174).
 Some navigate by following stories their ancestors told about the land, such as the Aboriginal Australians following “dreaming tracks,” which are “the network of Aboriginal trade routes and cultural thruways that crisscrosses the whole of the continent like a noospheric highway system” (135).
-Others wayfind by paying close attention to wave patterns in the open water (such as people of Oceania sailing to small islands hundreds of miles away).
+People in Oceania approach wayfinding by paying close attention to wave patterns in open water (e.g., sailing to small islands hundreds of miles away).

 In a broad statement, O’Connor says, “What is navigation really?
 Insights into time cells, social space, and music highlight how complex human navigation in the brain is: not just a calculation based on reading a Cartesian map but an unfolding memory or narrative sequence, human relationships, sensory experiences, personal history, or paths into the future” (177).

 If there’s one enemy to the mental and social benefits of wayfinding, it’s GPS, specifically following turn-by-turn directions to get to a destination.
-GPS removes decision-making and spatial reasoning demands from our brain, potentially atrophying our hippocampus.
-This atrophy could go beyond just getting lost more frequently but also spill into areas of cognitive decline, including loss of memory, identity, and imagination.
-There’s no study correlating GPS apps with Alzheimer’s, and the author is careful not to assert any relationship, but even experts admit it’s hard not to speculate some influence.
+GPS removes decision-making and spatial reasoning demands from our brains, potentially atrophying the hippocampus.
+This atrophy could extend beyond just getting lost more frequently but also spill into areas of cognitive decline, including loss of memory, identity, and imagination.
+There’s no study correlating GPS apps with Alzheimer’s, and the author is careful not to assert any relationship.
+However, even experts admit it’s hard not to speculate on some influence.
 Any part of the body or brain that you don’t use atrophies, period.
 And if the hippocampus handles more than just spatial reasoning but memory, imagination, storytelling, and scientific reasoning, then its atrophy might involve more than just getting turned around as you’re driving to Safeway.

-This all sounds pretty vague, I know.
-People study many different aspects of navigation.
-In this series, I’ll look at how wayfinding requires close observation and immersion in the physical world, gives rise to scientific thinking, how GPS affects our sense of wayfinding, and more.
+In this series, I’ll look at how wayfinding requires close observation and immersion in the physical world gives rise to scientific thinking, how GPS affects our sense of wayfinding, and more.